Article takeaways

 - Windstorm or hail

-However, policies vary from location to location, especially when insuring your items in storage through the storage facility’s insurance coverage.
-Ask your facility about the kinds of damage they cover and the maximum cost of damage their policy reimburses.
+However, insurance policies and self storage insurance rates vary from location to location, especially when insuring your items in storage through the storage company’s storage insurance plans.
+Ask your facility about insurance laws in your state, the kinds of damage they cover, the claims service process, and the maximum cost of damage their insurance policies reimburse.

 What does self-storage insurance not cover?